zain/jogging/README.rst

 ===========
 Download
 ===========
-You can grab the latest release (v0.2, released 2010-04-24) from the `Downloads <http://github.com/zain/jogging/downloads>`_ section.
+You can grab the latest release from the `Downloads <http://github.com/zain/jogging/downloads>`_ section.

 ===========